Morris County Divorce Lawyer

 Methods of Divorce

-For couples seeking a less stressful way to go about getting a divorce, there are alternative dispute resolution methods available in Morris County.
+For couples seeking a less stressful way to go about getting a divorce, there are alternative dispute resolution methods available in Morris County with the help of a seasoned divorce attorney.
 These include mediation, in which a qualified mediator acts as a liaison between the parties; negotiation, in which the parties settle their differences by themselves; and arbitration, which is basically a simplified version of going to court.

 In arbitration, the court hears testimonies from the two spouses and an arbitrator sifts through all relevant information in order to make a legally binding decision.
 Arbitration typically occurs when divorcing spouses do not wish to have a long, drawn-out court drama but cannot reach an acceptable agreement through negotiation.
 That being said, negotiation is the most common form of alternative dispute resolution in New Jersey.